 Breeching, a strap that fits around the animal’s rump to stop the saddle shifting forwards:

 Breastplate, a strap fitting around the chest to stop the load moving backwards; and

 Crupper, which is a special strap, that fits around the base of the tail (dock) to stop the saddle moving forward.

-The saddle is held in place by girths that fit across the sternum of the animal.
-A second longer girth, known as a “balance girth” may be used to reduce the rear of the saddle and load bouncing caused by the animal's gait.
+The saddle is held in place by a girth that fits across the sternum of the animal.
+A second longer girth, known as a “balance girth” may be used to reduce bouncing of the saddle and load caused by the animal's gait.
 This girth fits around the belly and is not fastened as tightly as the main girth.
 Donkeys and mules are often girthed using crossed girths of equal lengths.
 Crossed girths tend to prevent the saddle moving forward as donkeys and mules lack the high shoulders or withers of a horse that keep a saddle in position.
 The girths should cross over on the sternum.

 Commonwealth Army MkV GS Pack Saddle showing Quarter Panels and Pockets that Secure the Back Boards.

 The tree is attached to the panels with pockets that retain the ends of the backboards (bars).
 The panels are stuffed with straw or teased horse hair.

 Note that in these army packsaddles the top front of the panel has rounded corners and the rear are square to aid recognising front and rear of the saddle.

 Kalunga Pack Saddle.
 Our packsaddles for use with donkeys, are adapted from traditional Australian packsaddle designs and the military Mark IV packsaddle used by Australian Light Horse units.
 We obtained the design from a booklet published by Brian Beck.
 This was adapted to make a very lightweight, yet robust saddle to suit our requirements.